Hand washing is one of the most effective ways to prevent the spread of bacterial and viral illnesses.

 In this article, we explain how to wash the hands correctly and why it is so important.

 To wash the hands, follow the simple steps in the diagram above.
-For a more in-depth guide to hand washing, follow these steps:
+For a more in-depth guide to hand washing, follow

 - Wet your hands with plenty of clean water.

 - Cover all the surfaces of your hands in soap.